MrWoafer/Sight-Singing-Practice/README.md

 # Sight-Singing-Practice

 A program to help practice sheet music sight-singing through simple games.
 Includes a small custom music theory library.
-Renders sheet music.
+Also renders sheet music.

 Written in C# with Unity.